Anthropoid (film): Release

+Reception

-Critical reception
+Critical response

-On review aggregation website Rotten Tomatoes, Anthropoid has an approval rating of 67% based on 108 reviews, with an average rating of 6.50/10.
+On review aggregation website Rotten Tomatoes, Anthropoid has an approval rating of 67% based on 105 reviews, with an average rating of 6.4/10.
 The website's critics consensus reads, "Anthropoid completes its mission rather unevenly but delivers a historically illuminating story with great performances to back it up."
 On Metacritic, the film has a weighted average score of 59 out of 100, based on 29 critics, indicating "mixed or average reviews".
 The film has garnered praise for its commitment to realism and true events.

 In his review for The Guardian, Peter Bradshaw wrote, "An intelligent, tough, and gripping movie."
 Varietys chief film critic Peter Debruge felt that "Jamie Dornan and Cillian Murphy spearhead a mission to assassinate a top-ranking Nazi officer in a thriller that doesn't actually get thrilling until after the deed is done."
 The Washington Posts Christopher Kompanek gave the film four out of four stars, writing: Anthropoid never feels formulaic—a surprise in a summer release.
 (With luck, Academy Award voters won't forget this one.)"